Unable to connect locally? Contact Military OneSource via secure live chat or call 800-342-9647.

 312-731-2667

-Stop by the Airman and Family Readiness Center located in the Walters Community Activity Center upon your arrival.
+Stop by the Military and Family Readiness Center located in the Walters Community Activity Center upon your arrival.
 They provide information and referral to on and off base resources and have a discovery resource area and free printing/copying/scanning/faxing.
-The A&FRC also has a Loan Locker with temporary household items, and conduct financial classes and investing classes such as home buying, buying a car and TSP.
+The M&FRC also has a Loan Locker with temporary household items, and conduct financial classes and investing classes such as home buying, buying a car and TSP.
 They provide employment assistance, transition assistance, spouse information, Exceptional Family Member Program, volunteer opportunities, relocation assistance, deployment planning, and wounded warrior assistance.
-They are located in Building 940; phone number (501) 987-2667.
+They are located in Building 940; phone number 501-987-2667.

 Installation Specific Information

-Stop by the Airman and Family Readiness Center upon your arrival.
+Stop by the Military and Family Readiness Center upon your arrival.
 We provide information and referral to on and off base resources.
 We have a discovery resource area and free printing/copying/scanning/faxing.
 We conduct financial classes such as home buying, car buying, TSP and budget planning.
 We provide employment assistance, transition assistance, spouse information, EFMP, volunteer opportunities, relocation assistance, deployment planning, voting assistance and wounded warrior assistance.
-We are located in Bldg 940; phone number (501) 987-2667.
+We are located in Bldg 940; phone number 501-987-2667.

-If you arrive at Little Rock AFB prior to your household goods, you may borrow essential household items from the Airman and Family Readiness Center Loan Closet.
-Items available for checkout include microwaves, dish packs, folding tables and chairs, irons and ironing boards, playpens, porta-cribs, fans, etc. (We do not loan out any linens or bedding.)
+If you arrive at Little Rock AFB prior to your household goods, you may borrow essential household items from the Military and Family Readiness Center Loan Closet.
+Items available for checkout include microwaves, dish packs, folding tables and chairs, irons and ironing boards, fans, etc. (We do not loan out any linens or bedding.)
 These items may be loaned out for two weeks while you are settling in at Little Rock AFB.
 Please bring a copy of your PCS or Temporary Duty orders to check out items.
-Hours of operation are Monday - Friday, 0730 - 1630.
-We close Tuesday at 1400.
+Hours of operation are Monday through Friday, 7:30 a.m. to 4:30 p.m. and Tuesday 7:30 a.m to 2:00 p.m.
 Computers are also available for use by military I.D. card holders - this enables new arrivals and TDY personnel to stay in touch with family and conduct necessary business.

-Air Force Spouse 101/Heartlink -- This fun, interactive class empowers military spouses by preparing them for the Air Force way of life.
-Some of the topics covered include: deciphering military acronyms, how to read pay statements, free child care during deployment/PCS/volunteering, finding employment, continuing education, preparing to move, the new parent support program, how to pay off credit cards fast, and much more.
+New Spouse Orientation - This fun, interactive class empowers military spouses by preparing them for the Air Force way of life.
+Some of the topics covered include: deciphering military acronyms, how to read pay statements, free child care during deployment/PCS, finding employment, continuing education, preparing to move, the new parent support program, how to pay off credit cards fast, and much more.

-Newcomers Briefing -- Your one-stop in-processing will be accomplished at our Newcomers Orientation on the 1st and 3rd Wednesday of every month from 0715 -1600, at the Airman & Family Readiness Center, located at the Walters Community Support Center.
-At Newcomers Orientation, you will be greeted by base leadership, meet local community representatives, and receive all your mandatory in-processing briefings to include medical.
-Spouses are encouraged to attend; we have incorporated a family-friendly agenda which allows spouses to join their active duty member at 0830 and includes a special break-out session for spouses.
-Newcomers is a great way to quickly get in touch with your new community.
+Newcomers Briefing - Your one-stop in-processing briefings will happen at our Newcomers Orientation on the 1st and 3rd Wednesday of every month from 8:00 a.m. to 12:30 p.m. with FTEC/First Duty Station officers until 4:00 p.m., at the Military & Family Readiness Center, located at the Walters Community Support Center.
+At Newcomers Orientation, you will be greeted by base leadership, meet local community representatives, and receive all your mandatory in-processing briefings.